Andrew-Calix/python-toys/README.md

-# madlib_basic
+# Basic personal python projects
-Not to be taken seriously : Intended as a test to workout github
+- Not to be taken seriously : Intended as a test to workout github
+- Only making these projects so as to gain fluency in basic python